Andy Bach

 About

 I am a Full Professor of Environmental Geography at Western Washington University.
 I received my doctorate in geography from Arizona State University in 1995, studying the relation between climate and sand dune activity in southern California.
 My master's and undergraduate work in geography were completed at the University of California, Davis.
 I came to WWU in Fall of 1995, experiencing my first Silver Thaw and -6F temperature that December, just 4 months after suffering through 122F in Phoenix- rode my bike to work both days.
-Dr. Bach currently teaches Introduction to Physical Geography, Climatology, Mountain Geography, and the Soil Environment.
+I currently teach Introduction to Physical Geography, Climatology, Mountain Geography, and the Soil Environment.
 It's been a bummer to watch the glacier cover of the Cascades volcanoes, starting with Mt.
-Shasta, disappear during my lifetime; although it has become a research opportunity: https://vimeo.com/392571834/4336a0300c .
-In my free time I play disc golf, hitting my 88th career hole in one in June 2024.
+Shasta, disappear during my lifetime; although it has become a research opportunity: watch a short video covering my research here.

 Education